samheckle/hunter-creative-code-sp-26/class_12.md

   - The workshop title is: Identifying Creative Focus: Astonishment, Discernment & Integration into Practice
   - Identifying specifically what quickens your pulse as an artist can be murky territory.
 In this workshop, we will help you discern your area of focus and where/how you can apply your technical skills strategically to support your conceptual goals.

-Instead of meeting during our regular session, I will be offering extra credit for students who attend the talk/workshop _in person_.
-For those not attending in person, we will do 1:1 sessions from 5-6pm and move our reading discussion to next week.
-Please send me an email if you are planning on attending!

 5/1: F(r)ictions: Creative Work in an Age of AI

 - https://www.aicreativelabor.com/project/frictions | RSVP: https://frictionscreativeworkinanageof.splashthat.com/